A Simple Fish Pie made with home canned (or store bought) canned fish, eggs, and herbs. Easy to prepare and absolutely delicious for lunch or dinner.

 I hated Fish Pie growing up.
 On the days that I came home from school, tired after an hour long bus ride on bumpy country roads, and smelled a fish pie baking as soon as I walked in the door…my stomach turned.
-The fish smell was so overpowering and back then, I was a kid who just didn’t like anything to do with fish.
-I hated ice fishing; standing over an open hole in the middle of a freezing lake with no shelter from the wind and hoping for a bite was entirely pointless to me.
-I think the only good thing about ice fishing back in those days was that my parents would always stop at the store for snacks, which meant a bag of chips and some licorice.
-Back in those days, that was a real treat.
+The fish smell was so overpowering and I was a kid who just didn’t like anything to do with fish.
+I hated ice fishing.
+Why stand over an open hole in the middle of a freezing lake with no shelter from the wind?
+Waiting in the freezing cold for a bite was entirely pointless to me.
+The only good thing about ice fishing back in those days was that my parents would always stop at the store for snacks.
+I’ve always been snack motivated so a bag of chips and some licorice were all the incentive I needed to put up with ice fishing.

 My parents thought I was silly for buying fresh fish (they told me to buy canned salmon), then canning it just to make this recipe but I really wanted to go as close to the original recipe as I could.
 I bought a wild Steelhead Trout and sliced it up.
 One large fillet ended up filling 3 500 ml jars.